Lab Director

 Christina Areizaga Barbieri, PhD

-Dr. Christina Areizaga Barbieri is an Assistant Professor at University of Delaware’s School of Education within the Educational Statistics and Research Methods Ph.D program and the Learning Sciences specialization.
+Dr. Christina Areizaga Barbieri is an Associate Professor at University of Delaware’s School of Education within the Educational Statistics and Research Methods Ph.D program and the Learning Sciences specialization.
 She also teaches in the Elementary Teacher Education (ETE) program.
-Dr. Barbieri earned her Bachelors in Psychology (minor: Education) from the City University of New York (CUNY) and gained her first research experiences through the NSF-funded Louis Stokes Alliance for Minority Participation (LSAMP) in STEM research apprenticeship program.
+Dr. Barbieri is currently the Associate Director of Graduate Studies for the School of Education at the University of Delaware.
+She earned her Bachelors in Psychology (minor: Education) from the City University of New York (CUNY) and gained her first research experiences through the NSF-funded Louis Stokes Alliance for Minority Participation (LSAMP) in STEM research apprenticeship program.
 She received her Ph.D. in Educational Psychology from Temple University in 2015 before becoming a postdoctoral researcher through an Institute of Education Sciences (IES) Postdoctoral Training grant focused on bridging research between education and cognitive science.
 Dr. Barbieri then held a Research Scientist position on an IES grant focused on examining causal pathways between fraction and algebra learning before moving on to begin her current tenure-track position at the University of Delaware.

 Dr. Barbieri’s research program focuses on understanding and implementing the types of opportunities students need to thrive in mathematics classrooms, whether that be in the form of specific types of instructional tools or in a climate that fosters positive mathematics attitudes.
 Though there are many factors that impact mathematics learning and development both in and outside the classroom, Dr. Barbieri’s work focuses on factors that are within control of teachers and administrators: design and effectiveness of instructional tools.
 More specifically, her work is centered on using principles from cognitive and learning sciences to improve mathematics competencies, especially for those who struggle more with mathematics.
 A necessary component of designing instructional tools to support mathematics learning is to understand the specific concepts, procedures, and types of knowledge that students struggle with most.
 Thus, some of her work focuses on examining students’ demonstrated knowledge as well as mathematical misconceptions and misunderstandings (i.e., incorrect or partial understandings of mathematical concepts).
 To date, her research has focused primarily on algebra and fractions, both gateway topics for success in STEM disciplines and careers.
 However, forthcoming work also focuses on high school geometry learning (IES Grant: R305A190126).